 Evidence Based Practice Models and Using the Guide

-In 2015, OHSU Healthcare adopted the Johns Hopkins Model for Evidence Based Practice to frame clinical inquiry initiatives.
+In 2015, OHSU Healthcare adopted the Johns Hopkins Evidence-Based Practice Model (JHEBP) to frame clinical inquiry initiatives.

 EBP is a problem-solving approach to clinical decision-making within a health care organization.
 It integrates the best available scientific evidence with the best available experiential (patient and practitioner) evidence.
 EBP considers internal and external influences on practice and encourages critical thinking in the judicious application of such evidence to the care of individual patients, a patient population, or a system (Newhouse, Dearholt, Poe, Pugh, & White, 2007).